boluabraham/fhir-observation-status/README.md

 # \<fhir-observation-status\>

 The fhir-observation-status displays the current status of an observation.
-The fhir-active-status component is used to determine whether the record is in active use.
+The fhir-observation-status component is used to determine whether the record is in active use.
 It is commonly used as a form field.
 It uses input type "select" and iron-ajax.It is a coded concept in FHIR and hence hard-coded into the pattern.

 ### Functionality